dimanikulin/fva/README.md

 TBD

 ## Documentation
-Please see dedicated [repository](https://github.com/dimanikulin/fva/documentation) for the documentation, or TBD:
+* Please see [link](https://dimanikulin.github.io/fva/) for the documentation:
-To re generate the docs you need to TBD
+* To re-generate the docs you need to re-execute "releaseDocs.yml" from workflow

 ## Stay in touch
 * Author - [Dmytro Nikulin](https://twitter.com/DmytroNikulin)